 The Supreme Court of Oregon held that OPERS needed to prove reliance, but ruled that OPERS could do so through the doctrine of “fraud on the market.”
 Under that doctrine—borrowed from federal securities law—OPERS would be entitled to a rebuttable presumption of reliance if it could establish that the market for Marsh stock had certain characteristics.
 The Supreme Court remanded the case to the Court of Appeals for consideration of the remaining issues, including: whether OPERS is entitled to a rebuttable presumption of reliance, whether Marsh can rebut the presumption as a matter of law, whether scienter is an element of a claim under Oregon’s securities law, and, if not, whether the resulting law is unconstitutional.

-James T. McDermott and Dwain Clifford (litigation partners) are lead counsel for Marsh & McLennan Cos. and are assisted by Ciaran P. A. Connelly (litigation associate).
+James T. McDermott and Dwain Clifford (litigation partners) are lead counsel for Marsh & McLennan Cos. and are assisted by Ciaran P. A. Connelly (litigation partner).